Dry mouth

 Is it common to have thick secretions?

-It is quite common for people who have had radiotherapy to have thick secretions.
+It is quite common in people who have had radiotherapy to have thick secretions.
 Salivary glands may have been damaged through radiotherapy and the saliva that is produced is very thick.
-This can also be considered a form of dry mouth.
+This can also be considered as a form of dry mouth.
 Thick secretions may make swallowing more difficult.

 I have an unpleasant taste in my mouth